pairing4good/gildedrose/readme.md

 logical branch or use a code coverage tool to identify the impact of the test above.
 (IntelliJ has built in code coverage https://www.jetbrains.com/help/idea/running-test-with-coverage.html)

-1. Write Additional Characterization Tests
-   Write enough tests to cover all of the method-under-test's conditional behavior
+1. Write additional characterization tests until there are enough tests to cover all of the method-under-test's conditional behavior.

 ### Refactoring
 >“Clean code is simple and direct.
 Clean code reads like well-written [prose](https://en.wikipedia.org/wiki/Prose).